godotengine/godot-docs/tutorials/scripting/gdscript/warnings/inferred_declaration.rst

 .. code-block:: none

-    %s "%s" has an implicitly inferred static type.
+    "for" iterator variable "i" has an implicitly inferred static type.

 The default warning level for this warning is **Ignore**.